Everyone responds differently to medication so treatment must be individually tailored to your needs.

 Vitamin D analogue

-You will be prescribed One Alpha (alfacalcidol) or Rocaltrol (calcitriol).
+In the UK, you will usually be prescribed One Alpha (alfacalcidol) or sometimes, Rocaltrol (calcitriol).
 These are the brand names of two different types of vitamin D analogues.
-They both provide active vitamin D (also known as 1,25-dihydroxycholecalciferol) which helps your body to absorb calcium from your diet.
+There are generic varieties too but you may find these don’t work so well for you.
+These capsules provide active vitamin D (also known as 1,25-dihydroxycholecalciferol or calcitriol) which helps your body to absorb calcium from your diet.

 These are potent steroid like hormones that will require careful monitoring.
 Do not adjust these tablets on your own.
 They are not the same as the vitamin D3 supplements that you can buy over the counter (see below).

-Doses up to 5mcg daily may be required though between 2 – 3 mcg is average.
+Doses up to 5 micrograms (mcg) daily may be required though between 2 – 3 mcg is average.
 As Alfacalcidol helps your body to absorb calcium from the gut, ie from your diet, the more Alfacalcidol you take the fewer calcium supplements you will need (if any).

 If you also have epilepsy please be aware that some of your medicines (Phenobarbitone, Phenytoin, EpanutinÒ , Carbamazepine, TegretolÒ ) reduce the levels of vitamin D in the body.
 Larger doses than usual of Alfacalcidol may be required to compensate for this effect.*